huderlem/poryscript/README.md

 The `while` statement can also be written as an infinite loop by omitting the boolean expression.
 This would be equivalent to `while(true)` in typical programming languages.
 (Of course, you'll want to `break` out of the infinite loop, or hard-stop the script.)
 ```
     while {
-        msgbox("Want to see this message again?", MSGBOX_YESNO")
+        msgbox("Want to see this message again?", MSGBOX_YESNO)
         if (var(VAR_RESULT) != 1) {
             break
         }